 When Pamela was young, she lived in Kaohsiung with her grandma.
 Kaohsiung is on the southwest coast of Taiwan, and about as far away from the capital of Taipei as you can get.
 It’s an altogether quieter place – wide streets, green parks, a lively port.
 This was where Pamela visited her first night market.
 “I remember they had many games.
 Everyone who played could get a small candy.
 But, if you played a lot, you could choose a big toy from the wall.”

 These days, she has other priorities.
 “The best thing about night markets, of course, is the food.
 Many of the shops and stools are similar from place to place.
 Fried rice, fried noodles, tofu, milk tea.
 But sometimes you will find a shop with new food.
 This always makes me surprised.
 I often buy papaya milk.
 I often buy banana milk.
 Recently, I found a stall where the boss mixes both milks together.
 Papaya-banana milk!”

 When it comes to which night market you should visit, Pamela has clear advice.
 “Not Shi Lin.
 It’s crazy.
 Too many people, all the time.
 So much noise.
 You can’t browse, you can’t relax.
 You’re always pushed around and rushed forwards.”
 Shi Lin is probably the most famous night market in Taipei.
 It’s the one that all the blogs talk about.
 And it is a spectacle, for sure.
-Probably not the best place to try some new food, though.
+Probably not the best place to impress your tastebuds, though.